semestry/.github/.github/ISSUE_TEMPLATE/epic.md

 ---
 name: Epic (functional)
 about: Create a functional epic which describes a larger feature, consisting of multiple stories.
 title: ''
-labels: 'Epic'
+labels: ''
 assignees: ''

 ---